 The board discussed several other possible solutions but decided not to make any official changes until they poll the businesses located on the affected street.

-Arnold suggested they could make Apothecary Lane a one-way road going north, but the board decided to table any decisions and discuss possible solutions with the manager of CVS.
+Arnold suggested they could make Apothecary Way a one-way road going north, but the board decided to table any decisions and discuss possible solutions with the manager of CVS.